-Qualifications BS, MBA Experience and expertise Pete Meyers is the Chief Financial Officer of Slayback Pharma LLC.
+Qualifications BS, MBA Experience and expertise Pete Meyers was the Chief Financial Officer of Slayback Pharma LLC (a KKR portfolio company) until the sale of the company to Azurity Pharmaceuticals, Inc., in September 2023.
 Prior to joining Slayback, Mr. Meyers served in Chief Financial Officer roles at Eagle Pharmaceuticals, Inc., Motif BioSciences Inc. and TetraLogic Pharmaceuticals Corporation.
 Prior to his role at TetraLogic, Mr. Meyers spent 18 years in health care investment banking, holding positions of increasing responsibility at Dillon, Read &Co., Credit Suisse First Boston LLC and, most recently, as Co-Head of Global Health Care Investment Banking at Deutsche Bank Securities Inc. Mr. Meyers is the Chairman and President of The Thomas M. Brennan Memorial Foundation, Inc., and serves on the Board of Directors of East End Hospice, Inc. He earned a Bachelor of Science degree in Finance from Boston College and a Master of Business Administration degree from Columbia Business School.
-Date of appointment Appointed as Non-Executive Director on 12 February 2014 and appointed as Non-Executive Deputy Chairman on 17 November 2017 Other current directorships None Former directorships (in the last 3 years) None Special responsibilities Chairman of the Audit & Risk Committee, Member of the Remuneration Committee
+Date of appointment Appointed as Non-Executive Director on 12 February 2014 and appointed Non-Executive Deputy Chairman on 17 November 2017 as Other current directorships None Former directorships (in the last 3 years) None Special responsibilities Chairman of the Audit & Risk Committee, Member of the Remuneration C ommittee Interests in shares and entions Ordinary Shares - Immutep Limited 3,274,395 Interests in shares and options Performance Rights - Immutep Limited 1,166,667